Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Putting it all together: The dynamics of spike trains

-A spike train is a set of instantaenous events, so what does it even mean to differentiate a set like that?
-When we differentiate ordinary functions, derivatives have phyical and geometric interpretations, such as the rate of change, or slope.
+A spike train is a set of instantaneous events, so what does it even mean to differentiate a set like that?
+When we differentiate ordinary functions, derivatives have physical and geometric interpretations, such as the rate of change, or slope.
 But distributions like the spike train are not ordinary functions.
 They have no meaning or values between events, or concepts like slope.
 This necessitates a change in perspective that ultimately results in a powerful set of mathematical ideas and tools to analyze and understand (in our case) very real world physical and physiological properties of neural signaling and dynamics.

-This shift in perspective involves asking not how do we differentitae the distribution or what that might mean.
-The spike train cannot be directly differentiated.
+This shift in perspective requires abandoning the question of how to directly differentiate the distribution.
+Because the spike train has no pointwise values, it is not directly differentiable.
 Instead, we differentiate the test functions and ask how does the spike train respond.